HeBinYu666/SplicingEffect/README.md

 # IsoImpact

 IsoImpact is an automated pipeline for assessing the potential functional consequences of alternative transcript isoforms.
-It integrates transcript annotation, protein sequence features, genomic coordinates, and protein-domain information to compare isoforms and highlight domain-level and sequence-feature changes associated with alternative splicing.
+It integrates transcript annotation, protein sequence features, genomic coordinates, and protein-domain information to compare isoforms and highlight domain-level and sequence-feature changes associated with alternative splicing.（修改一下，按照最新的cover letter总结的修改一下）

 ## 1. Installation